-Expert Series: Do Inhaled Corticosteroids Suppress Your Immune System?
+Do Inhaled Corticosteroids Suppress Your Immune System?

-Response from John Botrell, RRT:
+Response from John Bottrell, RRT

 The benefit here is a reduction in airway inflammation, making your airways less sensitive to asthma triggers.
-Asthma attacks are less likely to occur, and are less severe and easier to control when they do occur.
-So, yes, inhaled corticosteroids do suppress the immune system — but only in your lungs to help you control your asthma.
+Asthma attacks are less likely to occur and are less severe and easier to control when they do occur.
+So, yes, inhaled corticosteroids do suppress the immune system -- but only in your lungs to help you control your asthma.

 Sometimes, especially with higher doses of inhaled steroids, a small amount of the medicine can be absorbed into your system.
 When this happens, it can mildly suppress your immune system throughout your entire body.
-In this case, you may notice some mild side effects such as bruises that don't seem to go away.1 However, studies seem to show that rinsing your mouth and throat with water, and then spitting it out (as opposed to swallowing), greatly reduces your risk for any systemic side effects to inhaled corticosteroids.
+In this case, you may notice some mild side effects such as bruises that don't seem to go away.
+However, studies seem to show that rinsing your mouth and throat with water, and then spitting it out (as opposed to swallowing), greatly reduces your risk for any systemic side effects to inhaled corticosteroids.

 Corticosteroids mimic what hormones your body naturally produces in your adrenal glands.
-When corticosteroids are prescribed at higher levels than what your body naturally produces, it suppresses inflammation.
+When corticosteroids are prescribed for asthma at higher levels than what your body naturally produces, it suppresses inflammation.
 It can also suppress your immune system.
 However, this is usually more likely when on higher doses of oral corticosteroids, such as prednisone.

 Most likely you’re on the lowest possible dose for the severity of your asthma - enough to treat the inflammation and avoid exacerbations.
-One of the benefits of inhaled steroids is that they are being delivered directly to the area needed, which is one of the reasons a much lower dosing can be used with far fewer side effects.
+One of the benefits of using a steroid inhaler is that they are being delivered directly to the area needed, which is one of the reasons a much lower dosing can be used with far fewer side effects.
 In fact, it takes about a year of inhaled steroids to equal a 5-day course of oral steroids prescribed during an exacerbation.

 Response from Leon Lebowitz, RRT

 First, use a spacer tube with your steroid spray (if recommended, as spacers cannot be used with dry powder inhalers).
 Medicine that would otherwise land on your tongue and mouth stays in the spacer chamber.
 The part of the spray that passes through the spacer also tends to pass through your mouth and proceed down onto the bronchial tubes.
 Second, gargle and rinse your mouth with water (and spit it out) after inhaling the steroid spray.
 Rinsing removes any medicine residue from your mouth.
 The portion of the medicine that helps your asthma remains undisturbed on your bronchial tubes.

 The current generation of steroid inhalers first began to be used in the mid-1960s.
 For more than three decades they have been prescribed for millions of people with asthma and other lung diseases worldwide.
 No serious long-term adverse effects have been reported.
 For adults, given in the usual doses, they do not cause degeneration or atrophy of the normal tissues of the respiratory passageways.
 They do not predispose to lung infections and they do not cause cancer, diabetes, or high blood pressure.
-2

 Remember that not taking inhaled steroids for fear or concern of side effects may have real consequences that can be far worse than potential effects in the future.
 It's better to have your asthma condition and exacerbations under control now, through a proper, prescribed medication regimen.